 Dr. Hannah Chow-Johnson a pediatrician at Loyola University Health System and assistant professor in the Department of Pediatrics at Loyola University Chicago Stritch School of Medicine says “there is generally no exact temperature that indicates you should take your child to the emergency room.
 As long as children are drinking, urinating and responding normally, for being sick, you can monitor them at home.
 Parents should focus on keeping the children comfortable, not reducing the fever.
 Give them lots of fluids, ice chips and popsicles, dress them in light clothing, and give them tepid baths to help them cool down.”

-Most medical professionals agree you should seek medical attention if:
+Most medical professionals agree, seek medical attention if:

 - A child less than 8 weeks old has a fever of 100.4 degrees F or higher.